03: Wattwil to Rapperswil

 At the edge of the woods, a wide dirt trail stretches languidly through the meadows towards Betzikon.
 Pastoral life takes back its rights.

-Finally, the Via Jacobi emerges in Betzikon, a modest village nestled along RN8, just a stone’s throw from St. Gallenkappel, like a brief stopover before returning to nature.
+Finally, the Via Jacobi emerges in Betzikon, a modest village nestled along RN8 road, just a stone’s throw from St. Gallenkappel, like a brief stopover before returning to nature.

-Section 4: Through the Aabach River, the Neuhaus canyon.
+Section 4: Passing through the Aabach, the Neuhaus Canyon

 Overview of the route’s challenges: relatively easy rollercoaster-like terrain; the steepest slopes occur when approaching the Aabach, at the entrance to Neuhaus.